 GC 3.8V LIC cells are available in 200F, 1100F, and 3000F samples and an ultrathin 1.5-3F cell is under development.

-The GC 3000F LiC contains 18 Watthours per kg of specific energy density and 30 Wh/L of volumetric energy density.
-This product is designed to deliver pulsed power- it's capable of 8 Kilowatts per kg of power density and a maximum charge current of 150 A. It has a lifetime of over 100,000 cycles.
+The GC 3.8V LIC 3000F contains 18 Watthours per kilogram of specific energy and 30 Wh per Liter of volumetric energy density.
+It is capable of 8 Kilowatts per kg of power density.
+This model is designed for pulsed power with a max discharge current of 150 amps and a rated lifetime of over 100,000 cycles.

-The GC 200F Li-ion Capacitor has demonstrated cycle life of 300,000 cycles while retaining over 80% of initial capacitance.
-In comparison, most rechargeable batteries are only capable of around 1000 charge cycles within that threshold.
+LICs have a cycle life of over 100,000 cycles while retaining at least 80% of initial capacitance.
+In comparison, most rechargeable batteries are only capable of approximately 1000 charge cycles within that threshold.

 Wide Temperature Range

 LICs are tested under extreme temperature conditions to simulate all possible applications.
 Testing includes environments of 65° C to simulate electric vehicle engines and wind/solar farms, down to freezing temperatures of -40° C to simulate arctic and aerospace operating conditions.

 LIC technology is inherently much safer to use than lithium-ion batteries.
 Lithium-ion capacitors do not contain lithium metal oxide electrodes like those in Li-ion batteries, which can trigger thermal runaways.